Skip to main content

 </body>

-When the variable name is given the values ['John', 'Mary'], the template rendering should return the following result below:
+When the variable names has the value ['John', 'Mary'], the template rendering returns:

-In short, when evaluated by StackSpot's template engine, Jinja's expressions and control structures are evaluated to produce the final result, either when generating files or configuring commands and Hooks in the Plugins' configuration files.
+In short, when evaluated by StackSpot's template engine, Jinja expressions and control structures are evaluated to produce the final result, either when generating files or when configuring commands and Hooks in the Plugin configuration files.

 Jinja expressions

-To learn more about all the Jinja expressions, check the Jinja documentation.
+To learn more about all the Jinja expressions, see the official Jinja documentation about expressions.

 Variables

 The most common use of Jinja expressions in StackSpot is to use the value of a variable in the rendered files.
-The variables present in the Jinja context come from the inputs in the Plugins configuration files asked of the user when applied to a project.
+The variables present in the Jinja context come from the inputs in the Plugin configuration files and are requested from the user when the Plugin is applied to a project.

 inputs: